fanq15/Few-Shot-Object-Detection-Dataset/README.md

 # Few-Shot-Object-Detection-Dataset

+Now I have time to process the data and code.
+The data will be rearranged to VOC or COCO format for the ease of use.
+And the Baidu Driver download link will be provided.
+The code will be transfered to the detectron2 framework.
+The data part will be done in two weeks.
+The code part is expected to be done before this April.

 - **Introduction**:

   Few-Shot Object Detection Dataset (FSOD) is a high-diverse dataset specifically designed for few-shot object detection and intrinsically designed to evaluate thegenerality of a model on novel categories.